Skip to Content

 Jameel is staying tight-lipped about exactly what kinds of tips her colleagues are getting from District trains, but she says the response has been significant — and she's not surprised.

-Contrary to right-wing attempts to paint shared modes as violent hellscapes, the relaxed environment of a train car gives passengers an ideal atmosphere to fire off a discrete Signal message with a tip about what they've observed during their workday — without the threat of killing someone while texting behind the wheel of a car.
-And because ProPublica is allowing tipsters to start these conversations anonymously and verifying their accounts later, they can often do so without fear of getting fired by an administration that's prided itself on axing hundreds of thousands of federal workers.
+Contrary to some right-wing attempts to paint shared modes as violent hellscapes, the relaxed environment of a train car gives passengers an ideal atmosphere to fire off a discrete Signal message with a tip about what they've observed during their workday — without the threat of killing someone while texting behind the wheel of a car.
+And because ProPublica is allowing tipsters to start these conversations anonymously and verifying their accounts later, they can do so without fear of getting fired by an administration that's prided itself on axing hundreds of thousands of federal workers.

 "The reality of people losing their jobs is very, very high," added Jameel.
 "People have mouths to feed.
 People have very real financial needs. ...
 Even a slight suggestion of being disloyal could lead to job loss or other severe repercussions."

-Meanwhile, Jameel says the public transit environment itself might motivate tipsters to speak out about what they've witnesses within the walls of Washington's most powerful offices — by simply looking around at all their fellow passengers and neighbors, who have so much to lose if government abuses are allowed to escalate unchecked.
+Meanwhile, Jameel says the public transit environment itself might motivate tipsters to speak out about what they've witnessed within the walls of Washington's most powerful offices — by simply looking around at all their fellow passengers and neighbors, who have so much to lose if government abuses are allowed to escalate unchecked.

 "[On transit], you don't know who's sitting next to you; all kinds of folks are coming together in this system," added Jameel.
 "And I hope our journalism can be [that] accessible to folks.
 It's definitely something that is very much not possible without the combined contributions of our society, of the people who work for federal agencies. ...
 I hope that our presence on public transit will allow more folks to participate in journalism, and in these stories, at this important time."